What is VoIP? A Beginner’s Guide to Internet Calling

 4. Scalability

-VoIP can integrate with CRM software, email systems, and chat tools, making communication seamless.
+VoIP systems can integrate with other business tools such as CRM software, email platforms, and chat systems.

 Who Uses VoIP?

-• Large companies managing customer support teams worldwide.
+• Large enterprises managing customer service or remote support teams

-• Families and individuals making cheap international calls.
+• Families and individuals making international calls affordably

 Is VoIP Reliable?

-• Internet speed (at least 10 Mbps recommended).
+• Internet speed of at least 10 Mbps

 Common Misconceptions About VoIP

-✔ With a good internet connection, VoIP is just as stable as traditional phones.
+With a reliable internet connection, VoIP calls are just as stable and consistent as calls made through traditional networks.

 FAQs